fogus/spiel/pyramidenspiel/logistics/README.markdown

 Ending the game
 ---------------

 The game ends when there are no more pyramids left to play.
+If one player runs out of pyramids before the other then the opponent may continue sowing until they too have run out of pyramids.

 Final scoring
 =============